Anyone considering aesthetic procedures should do plenty of research on what treatment they want and the person who will be performing it.

 Care also needs to be undertaken when having treatments with machines.
 There are many cheap imported machines out there which at best simple don’t deliver the promised result, at worst can cause permanent scarring or skin damage.
 Always check your medical machines are FDA cleared and CE marked.
 These are your safety stamps of approval for medical devices, which reassure you that your machine is safe and effective.

 Hampton Clinic is owned by a medical doctor, Dr Hill, who works alongside 4 very experience beauty therapists.
-Dr Hill offers all the standard aesthetic procedures, such as Botox and fillers, but she has also invested in many high-performance machines for both beauty and aesthetic treatments.
+Dr Hill offers all the standard aesthetic procedures, such as Anti-wrinkle and fillers, but she has also invested in many high-performance machines for both beauty and aesthetic treatments.
 All her machines have FDA clearance and CE marking.
 The therapists offer IPL, Laser hair removal, electrolysis, Hydrafacial, as well as massages and manicures.
 Dr Hill also offers Ultherapy (ultrasound facelifts) and Coolsculpting which is fat freezing.
 Dr Hill has become the leading Coolsculpting Doctor in the UK due to her phenomenal success with her body contouring services.
 She also specialising in dermatology, offering the world leading medical grade skincare ZO.

 All consultations with Dr Hill are free, clients are presented with a treatment plan, clear pricing and then allowed time to reflect on the options.
 Treatments are not carried out on the same day as the consultation, as this is against GMC guidelines, and good medical practice.
 Medical treatments are not discounted, as it is unethical to incentivise.